paper-trail-gem/paper_trail/README.md

 end
 ```

+### Advantages

-This allows you to store each model's versions in a separate table, which is useful if you have a lot of versions being created.
+1. For models which have a lot of versions, storing each model's versions in a
+   separate table can improve the performance of certain database queries.
+1. Store different version [metadata](#storing-metadata) for different models.

+### Configuration

 If you are using Postgres, you should also define the sequence that your custom version class will use: